tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 * Have replaced the `contract_address` variable in the `dapp.js` file with their deployed contract.

 * Have successfully implemented the contract.
-If the contract is not implemented properly, the frontend will not function.
+If the contract is not implemented properly, the front end will not function.

-### 7. Instructor Do: Frontend Review (5 min)
+### 7. Instructor Do: Front end Review (5 min)

 **Files:**